The decision as to what your default role looks like depends on how you want to get started with COYO.

 They can manage their own profile and personal settings and notifications themselves.
-There is also the possibility of uploading their own documents and viewing public documents and, if the page/community settings allow, also access and change these.
+There is also the possibility of uploading their own documents and viewing public documents.
+If the page/community settings allow it, they can also access and change these.

 Pages and communities are both visible, but new elements cannot be added.
 For communities, users have permission to edit settings and manage apps.
 It was decided that only apps can be edited on pages.
 Users can create and edit events independently.